Major projects

 Carbon sequestration in southeastern grasslands

-SGI is collaborating with Dr. Heather Alexander & graduate researchers at Auburn University to evaluate the ability of grassland ecosystems to sequester the greenhouse gas carbon dioxide in the soil.
-Researchers are especially interested in whether grasslands with a larger number of plant species are more effective than grasslands with only a few species in sequestering carbon, and
+SGI is collaborating with Dr. Heather Alexander & graduate researchers at the Auburn University Auburn Forest and Fire Ecology Lab to evaluate the ability of grassland ecosystems to sequester the greenhouse gas carbon dioxide in the soil.
+Researchers are especially interested in whether grasslands with a larger number of plant species are more effective than grasslands with only a few species in sequestering carbon, and whether certain plant species are more effective than others at moving atmospheric carbon into the soil for long-term storage.
+This project is funded by the Tennessee Department of Environment and Conservation.

 Cumberland plateau grasslands status assessment and conservation plan

+The Cumberland Plateau, a roughly 9.4 million acre ecoregion on the western part of the Southern Appalachians, is a diverse landscape that historically supported a mosaic of forests, open woodlands, savannas, and embedded grasslands such as glades, bogs, and riverscour.
 While large areas of forest remain today, the grasslands have declined dramatically from their historical extent and quality, and are a major conservation priority.
 With funding from the National Fish and Wildlife Foundation, we are compiling the first-ever status assessment and conservation plan for open ecosystems of the region and the species that depend on them.
 The final report for this effort should be released in early 2026.

 Grassland quality analysis